hedgehog412/portfolio/README.md

 Rescue Mission is a game written in C. The game was developed as a final project of cs3 in 2022 Spring term with Philippe Des Boscs, Victor Gomez, and Riti Argrawal.
 A video of the gameplay can be accessed at https://www.youtube.com/watch?v=4ZSODnn69s8
-The game was implemented using sdl_wrapper and emscripten.
+The game was implemented using SDL2 and emscripten.
 The game features a hero that has to avoid obstacles (lasers, zappers and missiles).
 Coins lead to a higher score.
 Special powerups (invincibility and coin magnet) can be used with the powerup coin.